dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0055
-Start with spec_0052; add platform conditional packages (GemStone version 2.4.0) to the embedded project and the primary project.
+Start with spec_0052; add platform conditional packages (GemStone version 3.6.x, 3.5.x, and 3.2.15) to the embedded project and the primary project.
+This is expected to reproduce issue #594 for those three patforms.
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0055',